Overview for M.2 SSD

 M.2 is a form factor for SSDs that resembles a stick of gum.
 They are much smaller than traditional 2.5-inch SSDs or hard drives - users can add an M.2 SSD to a laptop that does not have room for a regular one.

 But are M.2 SSDs always faster?
-This is not a real question, because M.2 drives can utilize either the standard SATA interface or the PCIe interface.
-To be specific, there are both SATA and NVMe based SSDs with different storage technologies for you to choose.
-If you're looking for faster speed with a generous budget, just pick an M.2 NVMe SSD to enjoy the improved performance.
+It depends, because M.2 drives can utilize either standard SATA interface or PCIe interface.
+To be specific, there are both SATA and NVMe based SSDs with different storage technologies available.
+If you're looking for faster speed with a generous budget, just pick an M.2 NVMe SSD with improved performance.

 Important preparations before cloning HDD to M.2 SSD